-Total points scored for this section: 15

-Total possible points for this section: 15
+Total points scored for this section: 15 Total possible points for this section: 15

-- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1
+- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 1 accuracy and analyzed data for trends and operator issues.

-Yes, the operator's annual reports are reviewed in-office by staff engineers.
-They continue to review data and included this information in their NY DPS Performance Measures Report that is released to the Commissioners and general public each year.
+Yes, operator's annual reports are reviewed in-office by staff engineers.
+They continue to review data and included this information in their NY DPS Performance Measures Report that is released to the Commissioners and general public each

 Has the state verified that the operators analyze excavation damages for the purpose of determining root causes and minimizing the possibility of a recurrence?
-(192.617)

-Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
+(192.617) Has the state verified that the operators have appropriately identified excavators who have repeatedly violated one-call laws and damaged their facilities.
 Have the operators taken steps to mitigate that risks?
-(192.1007)
+(192.1007) Yes = 2 No = 0 Needs Improvement = 1

-Yes, companies are continuing to report damages and investigate the root causes of their damages to their facilities.
+Yes, companies are reporting damages and investigate the root causes of damages to their facilities and filing the information with the NY One Call Center.
+The reported damage report is reviewed by NY DPS.
 Operators are maintaining a list of contractors or other individuals that have damaged their facilities.
 They are using this information to meet with the contractor to increase their awareness of their facilities to prevent future damages.
 Efforts continue to be used by NY One Call and NY DPS to promote the adoption of the Common Ground Alliance Best Practices and included damages in the CGA Dirt program.